What is the best experience you’ve ever had in a small group? What made it so good?

 - If no one responds or has a good answer, either rephrase the question or ask the group to research it and bring their findings the next time you meet.

 - Be comfortable with silence.
 Ask a question and then be quiet!
 If you answer your own questions or begin to clarify your questions too quickly, you keep others from answering.

 - When someone asks for prayer, feel free to ask one or more group members to pray for them.

 Discuss: What do you think makes it difficult for people to engage in discussion with others group members?

-Help group members feel safe to honestly share their thoughts.
+Help group members feel safe to honestly share their thought.

-- Confidentiality should only be broken if a) someone is in danger of being physically harmed or b) you learn that a minor has been sexualy abused by an adult, which MUST be reported to the police.
+- Confidentiality should only be broken if 1) someone is in danger of being physically harmed or 2) you learn that a minor has been sexualy abused by an adult, which MUST be reported to the police.